xbid/reading-notes/Code201/class-08.md

 - **Block Element**

-Controling the layout of page will be by using positioning schemes in differents ways: normal, relative absolute, static, …
+Controlling the layout of page will be by using positioning schemes in different ways: ***normal, relative absolute, static, …***

-devices have diffrenets screen sizes, So the web disginer should take the different layouts grids into considreation.
+devices have diffrenets screen sizes, So the web desginer should take the different layouts grids into consideration.

 ![ ](https://www.logicalposition.com/img/websites/responsive-white-bg.gif)